sbatson5/imposter-syndrome-blog/content/posts/2019-08-03---Going-from-ember-to-vue.md

 All it does is emit something, pass any properties along with it and then it stops caring.
 It's up to the parent component to listen to it and respond.

-One of the things I disliked with the actions helper in Ember was when the child component could call `this.passedAction()` and I would get an error that it wasn't a function because I forgot to pass it down, the child component stopped working.
+One of the things I disliked with the actions helper in Ember was that a child component might not always want to bubble something up.
+Say you had a component like this in Ember: `<AuthorInfo @updateProfile={{action "updateProfile"}} />`.
+We pass down an action called `updateProfile` which allows the logged in user to update their profile.
+However, I want to use that same layout elsewhere when viewing a post, but it isn't editable.
+So, I simply don't pass down that action: `<AuthorInfo />`.
+If the user triggers that action, however, I will get an error like `this.updateProfile is not a function` (or something similar).
+So, you wrap stuff in if conditions to make sure that's not the case.

-With emitting, the child component can continue to function.
+With emitting, the child component won't hit this error, as all it does is emit something out and it's up to the parent to intercept it.
-To be clear: making API calls to your backend should happen through the Vuex store -- mutating applicaton state should not be done with `emit`.
-However, if you have buttons component that toggles something on and off, this is a good case for using `emit` as the parent component is most likely the only thing that cares about the event.
+Calling `this.emit('update-profile')` won't cause an error if parent component doesn't have a method for updating that profile.

 ## Computed Properties